kazehaya532/undangan-digital/README.md

 ## Invitation Content

 The invitation presents Fahrur and Aurum's wedding in a guided, mobile-first experience.
 Guests open a personalized cover, meet the couple and their families, view the ceremony and reception schedule, follow the countdown, save the date, open the venue map, share a moderated wedding wish, and view the digital gift information.

-The wedding takes place at Griya Curug Blok D5 No.23 on Minggu, 6 Desember 2026.
-Akad begins at 09.00 WIB and the reception begins at 10.00 WIB.
-The invitation also includes wedding moments, Q.S.
-Ar-Rum: 21, background music, and a closing message from the couple.
+The invitation also includes wedding moments, wedding wish section, background music, and a closing message from the couple.

 ## Background Music